gioperalto/aimdb/README.md

     - `DD_ENV` (`development|production`)
     - `MONGO_URI` (can be obtained from MongoDB Atlas)
     - `DD_API_KEY` (can be obtained from Datadog website)
+3. In the `~/.config/gcloud` directory, create a `service-account.json` file containing the gcloud creds for a service account with **Vertex AI User** permissions

 ## Startup